kaspernux/1000proxy/docs/getting-started/QUICK_START.md

 # Quick Start Guide

-Get up and running with 1000proxy in under 10 minutes.
+Get up and running with 1000proxy in under 10 minutes and experience the modern, professional UI with Heroicons integration.

 ## Prerequisites